memishood/flutter_mobx_shopping_list_app/README.md

 <p>-> You can create new item that you need to buy by clicking add button in right bottom corner</p>
 <p>-> You can activate multiple deletion by long pressing the items.</p>
 <p>-> You can mark that you have purchased that product by single clicking on the item</p>

+## Compiling & Running
+<p>You will need the Flutter structure and the <a href="https://docs.flutter.dev/get-started/install">basics it needs</a>, the app supports both Android and iOS</p>

 ## Structures used for development: